-Overall Objective: Candidates will understand and be able to describe the central features and functions of the money market and its relationship to other financial markets.
-Candidates will learn about the cash instruments involved, their relative value and how they are traded; they will demonstrate a good working knowledge of repos and their market, and be able to describe the relationship of repos to the bond market, explain the related cashflows and understand the roles played by various market participants.
+Overall Objective: Candidates will understand and be able to describe the central features and functions of the money and interest rate markets and their relationship with other financial markets.
+Candidates will learn about the cash instruments involved, their relative value and how they are traded.
+Candidates will understand how a fixed-income instrument works, how it is quoted, how to calculate its fair value and how to measure the interest rate risk.
+Candidates will learn to use yield-to-maturity, par yields and zero coupon yields in calculating the fair value of a fixed-income instrument, learn when and how to use each type of yield and how to calculate these yields.
+Candidates will demonstrate a good working knowledge of repos and their market, be able to describe the relationship of repos to the bond market, explain the related cashflows and understand the roles played by various market participants.